hseeberger/hseeberger.github.io/about.md

 <img src="../hseeberger-120.jpg" alt="Heiko" style="float:right; margin-left:32px; margin-bottom:16px;">

 Heiko works as an independent consultant and regularly shares his knowledge at conferences and user group meetings.
-He tweets under [@hseeberger](https://twitter.com/hseeberger), blogs [here](/) and can be contacted under *mail (at) heikoseeberger (dot) rocks*.
+He tweets under [@hseeberger](https://twitter.com/hseeberger), blogs [here](/) and can be contacted at *mail (at) heikoseeberger (dot) rocks*.

 Posts and opinions are my own.
 This is my new blog.
 The old can be found at [hseeberger.wordpress.com](https://hseeberger.wordpress.com).